wogandmush/SSWD_Assignment/README.txt

     ----Currently Working on----

-Oisin: Getting Registration + Login working
+Oisin: Getting Registration + Login working ~50% done - registration is working and im going to imlement basic login and test filtering content based on whether user is member, admin or public.

 Martin: